mbj/stratosphere/README.md

 [![Build Status](https://travis-ci.org/frontrowed/stratosphere.svg?branch=master)](https://travis-ci.org/frontrowed/stratosphere)

-AWS CloudFormation is a system that provisions and updates AWS resources based on declarative templates.
+AWS CloudFormation is a system that provisions and updates Amazon Web Services (AWS) resources based on declarative templates.
 Common criticisms of CloudFormation include the use of JSON as the template language and limited error-checking, often only available in the form of run-time errors and stack rollbacks.
 By wrapping templates in Haskell, we are able to easily construct them and help ensure correctness.

 The goals of stratosphere are to:
 * Build a Haskell EDSL to specify CloudFormation templates.
 Since it is